Stably Embedded Pairs of Ordered Abelian Groups: Towards a characterisation of stable embeddedness

 A consequence of the proof is uniform stable embeddedness of $(\mathbb{R},+,<)$ and of $(\mathbb{Z},+,<)$.
 More precisely, we get:

 \begin{corollary} \begin{enumerate} \item Up to isomorphism, $(\mathbb{R},+,<)$ is the unique stably embedded model of DOAG.
 Moreover, it is uniformly stably embedded. \item Up to isomorphism, $(\mathbb{Z},+,<)$ is the unique stably embedded model of PRES.
-Moreover, it is uniformly stably embedded. \item Any complete theory of non-trivial dense non-divisible regular ordered abelian groups admits a stably embedded model (in general not unique up to isomorphism), but no uniformly stably embedded model (see \cite[Proof of Proposition~4.3.5]{CHY21}). \end{enumerate} \end{corollary}
+Moreover, it is uniformly stably embedded. \item Let $G$ be a dense non-divisible regular ordered abelian group.
+Then $T=\Th(G)$ admits a stably embedded model, but no uniformly stably embedded model (see \cite[Proof of Proposition~4.3.5]{CHY26}).